 - University of Texas Rio Grande Valley, M.S.
 Agricultural, Environmental, and Sustainability Sciences

-On working at FSG
+On Working At FSG

-"After working across sector-based nonprofits to advance equity, FSG’s collective impact approach resonated deeply with my personal and professional goal to cultivate social impact through systems change.
+After spending time in nonprofits across different sectors to advance equity, FSG’s systems approach resonated deeply with my personal and professional goal to cultivate social impact through addressing the root cause of a challenge.
 I am excited to be a part of an organization of individuals that share a culture of collective learning, while encouraging critical thinking and active listening.
-I look forward to leveraging my experiences with food system NGOs and rural communities at FSG to collaborate towards inclusive and equitable social change."
+I look forward to leveraging my experiences with food systems and rural communities at FSG to collaborate towards inclusive and equitable social change.